klkuhlm/unconfined/README.md

 Data
 ------------------------------------------

-I am in the process of collecting unconfined pumping datasets for benchmarking and conducting a "beauty pageant" between the different unconfined models.
-I am currently working to include the following
+The respository includes three unconfined pumping datasets for benchmarking and conducting a "beauty pageant" between the different unconfined models:
-datasets:

 * Moench et al., 2001 (Cape Cod, Massachusets): a 320-gpm 72-hour
 pumping test in a thick glacial outwash aquifer with many shallow